Disclosure: Some posts may contain affiliate links or are promotional articles. I only endorse brands that I trust.

 As a relatively new blogger, I’m four months into my blogging journey, I want to put it out there that I have found that there is kind of a stigma around blogging.

-First it came from friends, then family and then even my own son, who shouted ‘that’s not a job’ when I was talking about an article I was writing.
+First it came from friends and family, then even my own son, who shouted ‘that’s not a real job’ when I was talking about an article I was writing.

 Which is kind of strange because I’ve committed myself to blogging full time, seven days a week for the past four months and I’ll admit, even I think to myself sometimes, this isn’t a job…